March 13, 2026

 How Do You Verify Airspace and Weather?

 Airspace and weather verification ensures legal compliance and safe operating conditions.
-This check must be performed on-site, immediately before flight, even if conditions were checked earlier in the day.
+This check must be performed on-site, immediately before flight — even if you reviewed conditions earlier in the day.
+Use the FAA B4UFLY app or an equivalent LAANC-integrated tool to confirm your authorization, check NOTAMs, and verify Part 107 weather minimums.

 Use the FAA B4UFLY app or an equivalent LAANC-integrated tool (Aloft, AirMap, DroneUp) to verify your operating location.
 If you are in controlled airspace (Class B, C, D, or E surface area), you must have LAANC authorization at your planned altitude before launching.
 LAANC authorizations are location-specific and altitude-specific — an authorization at one grid square does not cover adjacent squares.